hakirot/sudoku-solver/README.md

 `./sudoku [filename]`

-The "filename" must be a valid sudoku file.
+The filename must be a valid sudoku file.

 ## Sudoku Files

-        Sudoku puzzle files are included, but they follow a simple structure.
+Example sudoku puzzle files are included in this repository, they are simple files that follow a basic structure.

-        They are simple text files of a 9x9 grid with integers from 1-9 for given numbers and 'x's for any space that will be represented by a blank, giving the user spaces to solve.
+These are simple text files with a 9x9 grid with integers from 1-9 for given numbers and 'x's for any spaces that need to be solved.

 Sudoku files must be exactly 9 lines long with 9 characters on each line separated by spaces, program will likely not behave properly if custom sudoku files do not match format.

 Example:

     ----START OF FILE-->x 3 x x 1 x x 6 x>EOL
                         7 5 x x 3 x x 4 8>EOL
                         x x 6 9 8 4 3 x x>EOL
                         x x 3 x x x 8 x x>EOL
                         9 1 2 x x x 6 7 4>EOL
                         x x 4 x x x 5 x x>EOL
                         x x 1 6 7 5 2 x x>EOL
                         6 8 x x 9 x x 1 5>EOL
                         x 9 x x 4 x x 3 x>EOF <-----END OF FILE-----

 [To test the most basic functionality of the program, I recommend ./sudoku test.su]

     To Play: